 Third, we will be ok even when things get hard.

-It may seem dark and dreary, that evil has the upper hand.
-We may feel crushing fear and anxiety.
+Our world may seem dark and dreary.
+It may seem that evil has the upper hand.
+Crushing fear and anxiety may be a constant companion.
 But there’s a beautiful promise in 2 Corinthians 4:

 2 Corinthians 4:8-9